thanos/thanos/README.md

         "spoken languages": "English & French",
         "interests": "Art, Reading, Music, Film, Gardening, Skiing, and programming."
     },
+    "now": "Head of R&D of Technology and Operations at RBCCM",

     "my pitch": """I’m looking for work where my experience and creative development skills will be used.
 I’m not seeking a title but a position where I can remain hands on and yet be given enough responsibility and trust to really contribute to the company.
 In my career I’ve had